-- (3) Parking accessways from nonarterial highways shall be not less than twenty (20) feet in length from the ultimate curbline of the adjacent street. - (4) One-way accessways shall have a minimum width of fifteen (15) feet unless it is a fire lane, which requires a minimum of twenty (20) feet. - (5) Two-way accessways shall have a minimum width of twenty-eight (28) feet. - (d) Parking aisles.
-Parking aisles are driveways which provide direct access to parking spaces.
-Parking aisles shall have a minimum width of fourteen (14) feet as provided in section 7-9-145.5 70.5.
-In no case shall the parking aisles for two-way traffic be less than twenty-four (24) feet in width. - (e) Number of required off-street parking spaces: - (1) The minimum number of off-street parking spaces required shall be in compliance with the listed requirements set forth for each general category of land use in sections 7-9-145.6 70.6 and 7-9-145.1 70.1. - (2) Whenever any commercial/industrial use is located on a building site that is also used for residential purposes, parking facilities shall be provided for the residential use as required, in addition to the parking required for the nonresidential use or uses. - (f) Landscaping.
-Landscaping of parking areas shall be provided in accordance with the provisions of the applicable land use district regulations.
+- (3) Parking accessways from nonarterial highways shall be not less than twenty (20) feet in length from the ultimate curbline of the adjacent street. - (4) One-way accessways shall have a minimum width of fifteen (15) feet unless it is a fire lane, which requires a minimum of twenty (20) feet. - (5) Two-way accessways shall have a minimum width of twenty-eight (28) feet. - (d) Parking aisles: Parking aisles are driveways which provide direct access to parking spaces.
+Parking aisles shall have a minimum width of fourteen (14) feet as provided in section 7-9-145.5 TBD.
+In no case shall the parking aisles for two-way traffic be less than twenty-four (24) feet in width. - (e) Number of required off-street parking spaces: - (1) The minimum number of off-street parking spaces required shall be in compliance with the listed requirements set forth for each general category of land use in sections 7-9-145.6 and 7-9-145.1 TBD. - (2) Whenever any commercial/industrial use is located on a building site that is also used for residential purposes, parking facilities shall be provided for the residential use as required, in addition to the parking required for the nonresidential use or uses. - (f) Landscaping: Landscaping of parking areas shall be provided in accordance with the provisions of the applicable land use district regulations.
 In all cases, space within the off-street parking area not utilized for driveways, maneuvering areas, parking stalls or walkways shall be landscaped.
-Landscaped areas shall be separated from paved driveway, parking space and maneuvering areas by a minimum six (6) inch high barrier.
+Landscaped areas shall be separated from paved driveway, parking space and maneuvering areas by a minimum six-inch-high barrier. - (g) Screening: Open parking spaces and parking structures shall be screened in accordance with section 7-9-145.3 TBD, whenever such parking is adjacent to a street right-of-way and when the street separates such parking from any district zoned for residential or agricultural uses.
+Screening shall be located adjacent to the inside edge of any required boundary landscaping and to the outside edge of the paved parking area when there is no landscaping. - (h) Vehicular access standards: A site development permit, use permit or coastal development permit, for the CR, CC, CH and CN Districts shall be in substantial conformity with the following: - (1) The first street opening from an intersection should be a minimum of one hundred ten (110) feet from the point of intersection of the ultimate right-of-way lines of the abutting streets.